Keeping It Real: Teach ACRL Information Literacy Frames with FRED Data

-This lesson plan is designed to supplement the “FRED Interactive: Information Literacy” online course available through www.econlowdown.org and includes the following:
+This lesson plan is designed to supplement the “FRED Interactive: Information Literacy” online module available through www.econlowdown.org and includes the following:

-Part A: Reviewing “FRED Interactive: Information Literacy” Online Course Content: Students review a FRED graph made in the course; define the concepts nominal, real, and inflation; and discuss basic strategies for establishing the reliability of a data source.
+Part A: Reviewing “FRED Interactive: Information Literacy” Online Module Content: Students review a FRED graph made in the module; define the concepts nominal, real, and inflation; and discuss basic strategies for establishing the reliability of a data source.

 Part B: ACRL Information Literacy Frames as FRED-Integrated Abilities: The frames Research as Inquiry, Information Creation as a Process, Scholarship as Conversation, and Authority Is Constructed and Contextual are highlighted.